 Central Alabama Community College offers competitive scholarships to qualified students.
-Scholarship applications are available in the Financial Aid Office, Central Alabama's web site (www.cacc.edu), or from high school counselors.
+Scholarship applications are available in the Financial Aid Office, Central Alabama's web or from high school counselors.
 Application must be on Central Alabama Scholarship Application form and be accompanied by all required documents as listed on the application.
 Properly completed applications should be submitted to the appropriate address listed on the scholarship application by the announced deadline.
-The deadline for applying for institutional scholarships at the College is March of each year, and awards are announced by May 1.